-Knowing how solar panels work is just as important as making them work for you.
+Knowing how solar energy works step-by-step, and how the panels themselves work is just as important as making them work for you.

 That’s why we’ll divide this post into two parts: 1) An Explanation of how solar panels work and 2) A Checklist for getting the most out of your solar panels.

 How to Use Solar Panels: A Simple Explanation

 The sun produces kilowatt-hours that will hit the solar panels on your roof.
 The sun’s height, clouds, seasonality, and even the obliquity of the earth will affect the sun’s emission of light.

 Roughly 17 percent of the light that hits a solar panel will be converted into actual energy for the home.
 However, there is slight variation in residential rooftop solar panel efficiency, and a solar panel efficiency rating can help you determine what works best for your needs as a homeowner.